Tach-Ignite/tach-ra-web/docs/tach_configuration.md

 ## Secrets Configuration

-This section allows you to defined which secrets provider to activate.
+This section allows you to define which secrets provider to activate.
 The following providers are available:

 - env
 - ssm

 For more information on how to use the secrets provider, please see the documentation on [secrets](/docs/secrets.md).

+## Notifications Configuration

+This section allows you configure the provider for notification services.
+The following providers are available for `email` notifications:

+- ses
+- console

+The `console` provider is ideal for local development; it simple logs the email to the console instead of sending an email.